phpredis/phpredis/README.markdown

 ### lRem, lRemove
 -----
-Removes the first `count` occurences of the value element from the list.
+_**Description**_: Removes the first `count` occurences of the value element from the list.
 If count is zero, all the matching elements are removed.
 If count is negative, elements are removed from tail to head.

 **Note**: The argument order is not the same as in the Redis documentation.
 This difference is kept for compatibility reasons.